Adarsh-K/Debiasing-Word-Embeddings/README.md

-# I've tried to de-bias the Word Representation(For more info on this see at the top of the file named Debiasing Word Embeddings.ipyb).
+# I've tried to de-bias the Word Representation.
 The code is in Python and uses Keras.
 Note: All the files are well documented and commented wherever I felt necessary
+# The need for De-biasing:
+Because word embeddings are very computationally expensive to train, most ML practitioners generally load a pre-trained set of embeddings.
+But since even the Pre-Trained Word Embeddings are traied on some Text and the Text is written by humans, it captures the bias present in the author(c'mon) they're humans too!
+But the problem arrises when out model learns the bias present in the texts it's trained on.
+Suppose such model is used for reviewing the Application of a Candidate for a Job, we don't want that it has biases like Gender, Race, etc.
+In the Notebook I've tried to modify the Word Embeddings to reduce Gender Bias!
+Similarly we can do for other biases like Race,etc.

 The debiasing algorithm is from Bolukbasi et al., 2016, [Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings](https://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf)